jangler/oracles-randomizer/doc/ages_notes.md

 - Dormant time portals are added to Nuun Highlands and Symmetry Village past in order to prevent softlocks.
-- The dormant portal on the west side of Crescent Island present only responds to Currents, not Echoes, in order to softlocks.
+- The dormant portal on the west side of Crescent Island present only responds to Currents, not Echoes, in order to prevent softlocks.
 The sign says so.
-- Playing the tune of currents triggers reentry into a return portal Link is standing on.
+- Playing the Tune of Currents triggers reentry into a return portal Link is standing on.
 This is useful if you warp into a patch of bushes without a bush-breaking item.